pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 > We will see what is `subscribe()`, `Observable` and `next()` soon but before that, what is a stream?

-## Everything is a stream
+## Everything is a Stream

 > TODO: Everything is a stream picture

 Everything is a Stream!
 This includes what you are reading, listening, thinking, understanding, doing, etc. right now and in future.

 It is ongoing, untimely, short/long lived, endless flow which can be interrupted/terminated.
+So keep breathing.

 **Data, change in data, events, errors are streams too.**